Chromoprotein/Book-Page/README.md

 frontend: the frontend folder.

+frontend/src/components: React components.

-frontend/src/components/AddBook.js: uploads a new book or edits an existing one depending on whether it receives a book id.
+- frontend/src/components/AddBook.js: uploads a new book or edits an existing one depending on whether it receives a book id.
 You can rate books 1-5 stars and write notes/a review.

-frontend/src/components/Books.js: displays the user's books.
+- frontend/src/components/Books.js: displays the user's books.

-frontend/src/components/Details.js: displays details about a book.
+- frontend/src/components/Details.js: displays details about a book.

-frontend/src/components/App.js: contains routing with React Router and route protection.
+- frontend/src/components/App.js: contains routing with React Router and route protection.
 Additionally, there is client-side user authentication (authContext.js) for improving the user experience.

-frontend/src/components/smallReusables: UI elements like inputs and buttons.
+frontend/src/components/smallReusables: dumb UI elements like inputs and buttons.

 frontend/src/utils: contexts, hooks, helper functions, etc.